 Common Mistakes to Avoid

-1. Boiling the ocean: Don't try to visualize everything.
+1. Boiling the ocean: Don't try to visualise everything.
 Start with the 5-7 metrics that drive 80% of decisions.

 2. Ignoring mobile: 40%+ of retail managers check dashboards on mobile.
 Design for mobile first.